 Artists with disabilities begin the process by choosing whether to draw or paint.
 If they choose to draw, the artist is presented with the first set of tools, the shape charts, the string and the laser.
 In order for the artist to make an informed decision, each choice is presented verbally, visually and tactilely.
 If the artist with disabilities decides to paint, they begin by selecting colors and mixing them however they choose.

 When an artist comes to the studio for the first time, he or she is introduced to the tools and charts available to make paintings.
-Every painting is an archive of the decision-making path unique to each individual.
+Every painting is an archive of the decision-making path unique to each artist with developmental disabilities.

 The laser is a popular tool in the Creative Arts studio.
 Artists with disabilities wear the laser on their head.
 When the artist moves his or her head, the laser's red dot indicates the direction of the stroke to the tracker.